 2021 will be the ninth consecutive year in which the International School of Lyon and the Cité Scolaire Internationale de Lyon collaborate to organise ILYMUN.
-The conference usually takes place around the 30th, 31st January and 1st of February, in the prestigious ‘Hôtel de Région Auvergne-Rhône-Alpes’ (1 Esplanade François Mitterrand, 69269 Lyon, Cedex 02); however, due to the Covid-19 pandemic these dates and the setting of the conference are still to be confirmed.
+The conference usually takes place around the 30th, 31st January and 1st of February, in the prestigious ‘Hôtel de Région Auvergne-Rhône-Alpes’ (1 Esplanade François Mitterrand, 69269 Lyon, Cedex 02); however, due to the Covid-19 pandemic it will be held virtually this year on the 28th and 29th of January.
 We have invited keen and bright high school pupils to join us to debate and take action!

 The 20th century technological revolution, and especially the invention of the internet, brought about a new wave of globalization and the creation of a new space called the “cyber world”.
 The Covid-19 pandemic has shown how much we rely on technology and to what extent we are all connected.
 As the cyber world affects so many aspects of our lives, it must be considered when working towards the United Nations’ goals.
 The cyber world is a new frontier for which we need to develop institutions that are lawful, inclusive and fair.
 Our conference will focus on the United Nations’ Sustainable Goal 16, “Peace, Justice, and Strong Institutions” with debates focused on strengthening our cyber institutions.
 This brings us to the following questioning, this year’s theme: “Cyber world: Are truth, justice, and peace in the balance?”.